Growing Plants in Science and Literature, More Than an Empty Pot (Grades K-2)

 After conducting these activities, review and summarize the following key concepts:

-- Plants need water, soil, sunlight, air, and optimal temperature to grow.
+- Plants need water, nutrients, light, and air to grow.

 - Plants depend on living and nonliving things.

-- Soil and water are important natural resources because the plants that provide us with food cannot grow without them.
+- Soil and water are important natural resources.

 - A Seed is Sleepy